openssl/technical-policies/policies/branch-policy.md

   after the release currently being developed at the default development branch happens there.
 - No API/ABI breaking changes are allowed.
-- No major features are allowed unless explicitly acked by OMC as targeted for the minor release.
+- No major features are allowed unless explicitly acked by the OpenSSL Foundation and the OpenSSL Corporation as targeted for the minor release.
 - No major refactoring is allowed.
 - Any changes (features, bug-fixes, documentation, ...) done on the future minor branch must be ported or directly cherry-picked to the future major